Nazanin Zaghari-Ratcliffe had to sign ‘false confession’ before being freed

 The charity worker said she was taken to the airport by the Revolutionary Guards without seeing her parents on the day in March when she was to be freed.

-“Instead I was made to sign the forced confession at the airport in the presence of the British Government,” Ms Zaghari-Ratcliffe told the BBC.
+“Instead I was made to sign the forced confession at the airport in the presence of the British Government,” Ms Zaghari-Ratcliffe told BBC Radio 4’s Woman’s Hour.

 The Iranians told her the UK had now settled a historic £400 million debt dating to the 1970s.